patel4ay/it3038c-scripts/README.md

     Get-CPrograminstallinfo -name 'Microsoft'
     Get-CPrograminstallinfo -name 'Mozilla Firefox 74.0 (x86 en-US)' | select-object *

-In powershell we use ipconfig but Carbon module returns all the IP addresses in use on local computer.
+In powershell we use ipconfig to get the IP address but, in carbon module returns all the IP addresses in use on local computer.

     Get-IPAddress
     Get-IPAddress -V4